ppone/docs/dev/getting-started.md

 # Developing on Invoiced

 At the heart of Invoiced is a powerful billing API.
-It allows you to build integrations with accountiing systems, CRMs, ordering systems, business intelligence, and any other backoffice systems used to run your business.
+It allows you to build integrations with accounting systems, CRMs, ordering systems, business intelligence, and any other backoffice systems used to run your business.

 The API was modeled after <a href="https://en.wikipedia.org/wiki/Representational_state_transfer">REST</a>.
 All communication happens over HTTPS with `https://api.invoiced.com`.